 UTC’s subsidiary Pratt & Whitney produces the engines for at least ten aircraft operated by the Israeli military, including fighter jets, drones, and transport aircraft.
 Pratt and Whitney’s F-100 engine series powers Israel’s F-15 and F-16 fighter jets, and the company’s F135 propulsion system is the engine for the Israeli F-35 Lightning II plane.
 Pratt & Whitney has provided equipment and support services to Israeli fighter jets since 2005, and contracted with Israel in 2015 to provide full support for the F-15 and F-16 fleets through 2030.
 Pratt & Whitney also produces the engines for two of the flagship Israel Aerospace Industries (IAI) Heron drones, the Eitan (also known as Heron TP) and the Shoval.

 In addition, Pratt & Whitney is a major producer of auxiliary power units for the F-16, various military transports, and helicopters such as the CH-53K Sea Stallion and UH-60 Blackhawk, two of the primary helicopters used in combat by the Israeli Air Force.
-Sikorsky produced the Sea Stallion and Blackhawk helicopters as UTC’s subsidiary before Sikorsky was bought by Lockheed Martin in 2015.
+Sikorsky produced the Sea Stallion and Blackhawk helicopters as a subsidiary of United Technologies before Sikorsky was bought by Lockheed Martin in 2015.

 F-16 jets, Heron drones, and other systems with United Technologies engines have been used repeatedly in Israeli attacks on densely populated civilian areas, resulting in thousands of civilian casualties in the West Bank and Gaza.
 The human rights community, including Human Rights Watch, Amnesty International, B’Tselem, and United Nations commissions, has ruled these attacks to be human rights violations, collective punishment, and at times war crimes.

 In 2008-2009, Israel conducted an assault on Gaza (“Operation Cast Lead”) involving the use of F-16 aircraft containing Pratt & Whitney engines that injured over 5,300 people and killed 1,383 Palestinians, of whom 333 were children.
+The Israeli military also reportedly used GBU-39 guided bombs, whose GPS is manufactured by Rockwell Collins, currently a subsidiary of UTC.
 The Israeli military may have used the Eitan drone during Operation Cast Lead to launch airstrikes in Gaza, possibly using Spike missiles.
 Israeli forces destroyed the homes of over 3,400 Palestinian families and left thousands of civilians homeless and physically impaired.
 According to a report published by the United Nations Human Rights Council, Israeli forces deliberately targeted civilian objects and failed to take every possible precaution to minimize civilian casualties, thereby violating customary international law.

 The Israeli military extensively used F-16 fighter jets with Pratt & Whitney engines in its 2014 assault of Gaza (“Operation Protective Edge”) in which 2,251 Palestinians were killed, of whom 1,462 were civilians.
 Defense for Children International found that of the 550 children killed during Operation Protective Edge, 225 were killed by missiles dropped from Israeli warplanes.
 Overall, Israeli forces conducted over 6,000 airstrikes in Gaza and damaged or destroyed 18,000 housing units, 73 medical facilities, and many ambulances, leaving over 100,000 people homeless.
 According to a report by the United Nations Human Rights Council, Israeli forces may have violated international human rights law and committed war crimes on numerous occasions because of their apparent disregard for the preservation of civilian life.